 Signal Direction Description PSTRB[3:0] Input Write strobes.
 This signal indicates which byte lanes to update during a write transfer.
 There is one write strobe for each eight bits of the write data bus.
 Therefore, PSTRB[n] corresponds to PWDATA[(8n + 7):(8n)].
 Write strobes must not be asserted during a read transfer.
+Note PSTRB is ignored by PMC-100 when writing to software registers but an error response is signaled on the PSLVERR signal for non-word write accesses.
 PRDATA[31:0] Output Read Data.
 The selected slave drives this bus during read cycles when PWRITE is LOW.
 PREADY Output Ready.
 The slave uses this signal to insert wait states to extend an APB transfer.
 PSLVERR Output Error response.
 This signal is used by a slave to indicate a transfer failure.